 - Brass Eye parodied the shock-obsessed news media by lifting their style.

-- The Oceanic Six: A Conspiracy of Lies is a mockumentary on the LOST season 4 DVD.
+- The Oceanic Six: A Conspiracy of Lies is a mockumentary on the Lost season 4 DVD.
 Presented as an in-universe documentary, the film is an obvious parody of Loose Change, from the music, voiceovers, interviews with questionably qualified scientists, anonymous interviews, wild accusations, and claims of a government coverup in regards to the crash of Oceanic flight 815 and the subsequent rescuing of six passengers.
-The irony is that the documentary is right that the official story is a lie...but its explanation is hilariously wrong (one word: cannabalism).
+The irony is that the documentary is right that the official story is a lie...but its explanation is hilariously wrong (one word: cannibalism).